 At base camp, chalutzim (campers) sleep in large, sturdy platform tents according to their gender and edah (age group).
-Each tent holds up to ten chalutzim plus two or three counselors.
+Each tent holds up to 14 chalutzim and two counselors.
 Tents are equipped with bunk beds and cubbies for storage.
 Excursions give chalutzim the chance to sleep outdoors near a mountain stream, in an alpine valley, or along the banks of a river.
 Our camp provides lightweight tents or sturdy tarps to ensure that all participants stay dry and warm on their excursions.

 Safety is our number one concern at Ramah in the Rockies.
 All instructors have undergone intense staff training that includes intimate knowledge of emergency procedures, communication, and how to avoid dangerous situations.
 Most of our staff maintain current certification in Wilderness First Aid (20 hour course) at a minimum, and all our head trip leaders maintain certification as a Wilderness First Responder (an 80 hour course) or are EMTs.
 Our directors conduct regular safety and security reviews and evaluation, and work closely with local officials to make sure our safety standards and practices are the best they can be.
 The health and welfare of our community will always be our top concern.

 Are immunizations required?